42MajorSpellingMistakes/firefox-custom-icons/README.md

 and probably other things i forgot about<br>

 # some other text
-i'm going to set those on my school's PCs<br>
-update half a year later: I did it they can count on that<br><br>

 you can message me on my dc if you find something new/undone (there is): 42majorspellingmistakes<br>
 I'm better known as Lumi Tassu<br><br><br>
 good luck and have fun with your firefox o7<br>